 Testing is designed to identify patients (usually babies or infants) with metabolic disorders (also known as inborn errors of metabolism).

 A metabolic disorder usually occurs when a single enzyme involved in the breakdown of food is either not produced or is not working properly.
-This leads to a build up of chemicals in the blood or urine.
-This can be toxic and can affect normal development.
+This leads to a build-up of chemicals in the blood or urine.

-Metabolic testing at VCGS looks at a number of different metabolites: amino acids, organic acids, acyl carnitines and glycosaminoglycans.
-Abnormal levels of any of these metabolites can indicate a metabolic disorder.
+Metabolic testing looks at a number of different metabolites (chemicals): amino acids, organic acids, acyl carnitines and glycosaminoglycans.
+Abnormal levels of any of these can indicate a metabolic disorder.

 Testing is usually arranged by a specialist doctor when an individual is suspected of having a metabolic disorder.
 Often, this occurs in the newborn period, when babies are identified via newborn screening.